lyz-code/blue-book/docs/vdirsyncer.md

 pip install vdirsyncer[google]
 ```

+#### Official steps

+!!! warning "As of 2022-10-13 these didn't work for me, see the next section"

 Furthermore you need to register `vdirsyncer` as an application yourself to
 obtain `client_id` and `client_secret`, as it is against Google’s Terms of Service to hardcode those into open source software: